 Healthcare costs are impacted by burnout in direct ways, such as turnover, early retirement and less than full-time work.
 Indirectly, physician burnout affects costs through poor quality of care, unnecessary testing and referrals, increased malpractice risk and possibly higher hospital admissions and readmissions.
 Overall, the problem costs the healthcare industry approximately $4.6 billion annually and about $7600 per employed physician each year.

-Recent research in the form of two surveys conducted by Medscape indicate just how critical physician burnout is.
+Recent research in the form of two surveys conducted by Medscape indicates just how critical physician burnout is.
 The ‘Death by 1000 Cuts’: Medscape National Physician Burnout & Suicide Report 2021 found that:

 - Sixty-nine percent of doctors said they were somewhat or very happy in 2020 before the pandemic started, a figure that fell to 49 percent during the pandemic.